GoEnder/NodeBB/public/templates/README.md

 # Foundation
-Here lies the foundation tempaltes for NodeBB.
+Here lies the foundation templates for NodeBB.
 Custom built from scratch.

 ## Files Needed: